-- Encourage and increase federal investments in workforce development and training programs and Workforce Investment Boards. - Invest in entrepreneurship and innovation initiatives designed to benefit underserved and rural communities.
+- Encourage and increase federal investments in workforce development and training programs and Workforce Investment Boards. - Invest in entrepreneurship and innovation initiatives designed to benefit underserved and rural communities. - Reauthorize the Workforce Innovation and Opportunity Act in 2025.

 Transportation, Infrastructure, and Broadband